Jefferies acted at Hartford in the recent production of The Night of the Iguana. On Broadway she appeared in The Wake of Jamie Foster.

 In other recent news, Lily Taylor and Jose Zuniga were added to the cast of Landscape of the Body by John Guare, running July 9-20 at the Williamstown Theatre Festival.
 They join Sherie Rene Scott and Michael Gaston, whose involvement was first reported by Playbill On-Line.
 Michael Greif will direct.

+The Landscape of the Body, one of Guare's rarely-seen but most highly-regarded works, looks at the unfathomable nature of sin and evil by focusing the murder and decapitation of Bert, the son of Betty Yearn.
+Betty's sister Rosemary narrates the story, while Captain Marvin Holahan is the detective investigating the death.
+The play is part black comedy, part film noir mystery.
 Scott had a busy schedule in 2002, when she went from the Off-Broadway premiere of Jason Robert Brown's musical The Last Five Years to the tongue-in-cheek porn spoof Debbie Does Dallas.
 She first made her mark in Broadway's Aida.
 Gaston is now acting opposite Eddie Izzard and Victoria Hamilton in A Day in the Death of Joe Egg.
 Tailor has acted in such films as "I Shot Andy Warhol" and "Say Anything."

 Meanwhile, David Schramm and William Duell will play Mr. Peachum and Filch in a Threepenny Opera cast that also includes Melissa Errico, Karen Ziemba, Randy Graff, Jesse L. Martin and Betty Buckley.
 Buckley drew raves for her “Pirate Jenny” in Williamstown's 1992 production of the Kurt Weill musical.